ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 Fixing a Bug
 ===============

-Approaches to fixing bugs are found under :doc:`Testing Strategy </policies/ska-testing-policy-and-strategy>`.
+Some approaches to fixing bugs are found under :doc:`Testing Strategy </policies/ska-testing-policy-and-strategy>`.
+That section also has a little more information on handling team-level bugs.

 Comments and Open Issues